ribalda/linux/Documentation/media/uapi/v4l/pixfmt-006.rst

        -  Use the default quantization encoding as defined by the colorspace.
-This is always full range for R'G'B' (except for the BT.2020 colorspace) and usually limited range for Y'CbCr.
+This is always full range for R'G'B' (except for the BT.2020 colorspace) and HSV.
+It is usually limited range for Y'CbCr.

     -  .. row 3